irgaly/android-remove-unused-resources-plugin/README.md

 * `isCheckGeneratedSources = true` is required, if you use code generation such as DataBinding or Epoxy.
+  * This is required to each projects that uses code generation.
 * `isCheckDependencies = true` is required, if you use multi module project.
   * This option let lint to analyze all resources in all module.
   * This option is default to true since AGP 7.1.0.
+  * This is required only in app project.

 `app/build.gradle.kts`